Zygo/bees/README.md

 ---------

  * Space-efficient hash table and matching algorithms - can use as little as 1 GB hash table per 10 TB unique data (0.1GB/TB)
- * Incremental realtime dedupe of new data using btrfs tree search
+ * Daemon incrementally dedupes new data using btrfs tree search
  * Works with btrfs compression - dedupe any combination of compressed and uncompressed files
  * **NEW** [Works around `btrfs send` problems with dedupe and incremental parent shapshots](docs/options.md)
  * Works around btrfs filesystem structure to free more disk space